San Bernardino Water Quality at a Glance

 Follow Water Efficiency Standards

 Comply with San Bernardino’s current water use efficiency standards: irrigate only during permitted hours and days.
-Help protect local water supplies by avoiding water waste and embracing conservation practices.
+California urban water suppliers are required to meet water budgets under state law.
+Help protect the shared Bunker Hill Basin by avoiding water waste and embracing conservation practices.

 Report Issues